themanish13/themanish13/README.md

-                       I’m Manish Mainali, a student of 4th sem bca-tu, at mechi multiple campus <br>
+                       I’m Manish Mainali, a student of 4th sem bca-tu, at mechi multiple campus

 ## 🌐 Socials: